PHorg Logo

 HISTORY

 WHEN the Central Pacific railroad was completed, linking, with its rails of steel, the East to the West, the need of accommodations suitable for the travelers of rank and wealth who visited San Francisco was at once apparent.
-From this need the Palace Hotel sprang into being in 1875 — almost a half-century ago.
+From this need The Palace Hotel sprang into being in 1875 — almost a half-century ago.

 When the last spike — a golden one — had been driven in the transcontinental railroad the West became the Mecca for adventurous souls, the land of golden promises, the most fascinating spot in the world.

-The original Palace Hotel was planned and built by William C. Ralston, one of the picturesque figures of the early days of California.
-With his far-seeing judgment, he planned to make the Palace the greatest hostelry in America and when opened on October 2, 1875, it was universally conceded to be absolutely unequaled.
+The original Palace was planned and built by William C. Ralston, one of the picturesque figures of the early days of California.
+With his far-seeing judgment, he planned to make The Palace the greatest hostelry in America and when opened on October 2, 1875, it was universally conceded to be absolutely unequaled.

 THE BONANZA DAYS